illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 ### Individual Deliverables

 The teamwork is cumulative but the grading is individual.
 Each team member will write a markdown based critique of their own work for the sprint and of their teammates' work.
 This will be anonymous and the purpose is to highlight good work and where improvement can be had, not to be punitive.

 In the private repo provided to you (with your hawk ID), under the itmt-430 folder, create another folder that will be named for this sprint, **sprint-05**.
 In this directory place a markdown based document named: **Report.md**

 In the document **Report.md** include an H1 header called **Sprint-05** and then an H2 header: **Self-Critique** and detailing:

 * In detail, explain your role for the sprint and the general area you covered
-* Detail the tasks your were assigned and attach artifacts to show that they were completed (Kanban Cards, GitHub commits, screenshots of the application, etc. etc.)
+* Detail the tasks your were assigned and attach artifacts to show that they were completed (Kanban Cards, GitHub commits, screenshots of the application, etc. etc.) based on your story points
   * If your tasks were not able to be completed you need to detail the process you took and explain what happened to prevent your completion of assigned tasks
 * Self-Critique what you did and what and note any areas of improvement